Building

 Design

 After having gone to the trouble of knocking down your old home, you’re obviously looking to replace it with a modern one that meets all your lifestyle needs.
-Fortunately, Eden Brae’s highly experienced consultants can help you choose a design from among our award-winning homes that precisely suit your needs.
+Fortunately, Eden Brae’s highly experienced consultants can help you choose a design from among our beautiful houses like our Harvest Homes.

 Location

 With a knockdown rebuild, you don’t have to worry about location at all.
-You can opt for a brand spanking new home and still stay where you are.
-Result!
+You can rebuild your dream home and still stay where you are.

 However, there’s much more to learn about knocking down and rebuilding.
 If you’d like to explore the possibilities of the knockdown and rebuild path, why not give Eden Brae Homes a call?
-Give us a ring today on 1300 489 963.
-With us by your side, you’ll know what to expect at every stage of our transparent knockdown rebuild process.
+Contact us today so you’ll know what to expect at every stage of our transparent knockdown rebuild process.